ibexa/documentation-developer/docs/cdp/cdp_activation.md

 ### Build new Audience/Segment

-Go to **Audience Builder** and select **Build new audience**.
+Go to the **Audience Builder** and select **Build new audience**.
 When naming the audience remember, you will need to find it in a drop-down list during activation.
 There, you can choose conditions from `did`, `did not` or `have`.
 The conditions `did` and `did not` allow you to use events like buy, visit or add to a basket from online tracking.
 - `have` conditions are tied to personal characteristics and can be used to track the sum of all buys or top-visited categories.

-In the Audience Builder you can also connect created audiences to the activations.
+In the Audience Builder, you can also connect created audiences to the activations.

 ## Activation